 The 1983 Code of Canon Law

 To date, the debate concerning the Royal Succession Bill has skirted around the canonical issues associated with the marriage of the monarch to a Roman Catholic.
-The 1983 Canons are quite prescriptive in the case of “mixed marriages” and whilst neither of us [dp or fc] would profess to be an expert in this area of canon law, its provisions in the area of “mixed marriages” are nevertheless unambiguous.
+The Codex Iuris Canonici 1983 is quite prescriptive in the case of “mixed marriages” and whilst neither of us [dp or fc] would profess to be an expert in this area of canon law, its provisions in the area of “mixed marriages” are nevertheless unambiguous.

 Under the present constitutional arrangements it is unlikely that the Monarch would be anyone other than a baptised member of the Church of England.
 However, under Canon 1125 CIC the local Ordinary can grant a permission for a mixed marriage where the following conditions have been fulfilled

 - the Catholic party is to declare that he or she is prepared to remove dangers of defecting from the faith and is to make a sincere promise to do all in his or her power so that all offspring are baptized and brought up in the Catholic Church;

 - the other party is to be informed at an appropriate time about the promises which the Catholic party is to make, in such a way that it is certain that he or she is truly aware of the promise and obligation of the Catholic party; and

 - both parties are to be instructed about the purposes and essential properties of marriage which neither of the contracting parties is to exclude.

 Other relevant provisions include:

 Canon 1126: It is for the conference of bishops to establish the method in which these declarations and promises, which are always required, must be made and to define the manner in which they are to be established in the external forum and the non-Catholic party informed about them.